 Some other ways of measuring a priori likelihood are at least compatible with chance-calibration.
 For example, one might attempt to gauge the relative likelihood of H and $\neg H$ by imagining what an angel in heaven would find plausible without having looked out to see how the universe is going.
-17 But of course the angel knows perfectly well where he is, so judgments arrived at in this way must already take self-locating evidence into account.
+But of course the angel knows perfectly well where he is, so judgments arrived at in this way must already take self-locating evidence into account.

-For illustration, consider a version of Doomsday in which early doom and late doom are supposed to be equally likely a priori, but this isn't cashed out in terms of chances.
-If 'equal likelihood' is understood in terms of Cr, then (setting aside SIA and other shenanigans)
+For illustration, consider a version of Doomsday in which early doom and late doom are supposed to be 'equally likely a priori', but this isn't cashed out in terms of chances.
+If 'equally likely' is understood in terms of Cr, then (setting aside SIA and other shenanigans) the Doomsday Argument does seem to show that someone with fully self-locating evidence will be dramatically more confident in early doom than in late.
+But this point is not very interesting unless we have a decent grip on what is epistemically likely given the exotic evidential background of complete self-locating ignorance.
+In contrast, if 'equally likely' is understood in a chance-calibrated sense, or just against an implicit evidential background that already includes self-locating information, then the Doomsday Argument does not go through.

-$^{^{17}\}mbox{See}$ Bostrom (2002, pp. 32ff) for a similar heuristic.
+&lt;sup>17See Bostrom (2002, pp. 32ff) for a similar heuristic.